 In a recent study (C Canova et al. J Pediatr 2018; 198: 117-20) from Padua, Italy compared 1233 individuals with celiac disease to a comparison group of 6167 (from a population-based cohort of >200,000 individuals).
-In this longitudinal study with a maximum followup, the authors found no increase risk of fractures in youths diagnosed with celiac disease (HR of 0.87).
+In this longitudinal study with a maximum followup of up to 23 years, the authors found no increase risk of fractures in youths diagnosed with celiac disease (HR of 0.87).

 - 22 individuals had fractures compared to 128 in the reference population